errbotio/errbot/docs/user_guide/plugin_development/webhooks.rst

 Webhooks
 ========

-Err has a small integrated webserver that is capable of hooking up endpoints to methods inside your plugins.
+Errbot has a small integrated webserver that is capable of hooking up endpoints to methods inside your plugins.

 You must configure the *Webserver* plugin before this functionality